Hi Simoul! Can you tell us a bit more about your background? Who are you outside of the design profession? What have you been studying and working on?

 Similar to learning how to advocate for yourself, emerging designers also need to learn how to own and tell their own personal narrative and story.
 It’s not just about a five minute elevator pitch, but being able to distill their vision and mission in life.
 What’s your story?
 How have you gone about crafting it/expressing it in your work and conversations with people?

 I didn’t really have a plan of how my story would turn out.
 The past two years have been extremely fast-paced and a lot of amazing things happened.
 When I look back at my first two years of design school, I can’t help but think about the perseverance, determination and sincerity I worked with.
-I grew up in an extremely humble but hard working as hell family.
+I grew up in an extremely humble but hard working family.
 That just influenced how I work as a designer.

-Before I realised it I was offered a life changing opportunity to represent my country and travel to Moscow, Russia, and Abu Dhabi, UAE, in the process.
-This helped my confidence and pushed me to apply to design studios abroad.
+Before I realised it, I was offered a life changing opportunity to represent my country and travel to Moscow, Russia, and Abu Dhabi, UAE, in the process.
+This helped my confidence and pushed me to apply to design studios outside India.
 When I do reach out to people, I talk about my travels and how it did influence my work and the kind of work I see myself doing.
 I also talk about why I want to work with them and where I originally learned about them.
 Being able to travel and work in different parts of the world made me a lot more open to different opinions.
 It taught me to be more accepting, flexible and to move on.
 I learned a lot through observation.
 Something that I had to heavily rely on when I didn’t speak the language in places like France and Russia.
 I also started looking at human insights and behaviour more than the output of design.
 Getting feedback from people in different countries made me a lot more receptive to storytelling.

 Who are some of the mentors and peers who have impacted you the most on a personal and professional level?